SuperMHP/GUPNet/README.md

     g++ evaluate_object_3d_offline_apXX.cpp -o evaluate_object_3d_offline_ap
     ../../tools/kitti_eval/evaluate_object_3d_offline_apXX KITTI_LABEL_DIR ./output

-We also provide the trained checkpoint which achieved best multi-catagory performance on the validation set.
+We also provide the trained checkpoint which achieved the best multi-category performance on the validation set.
 It can be downloaded at [here](https://drive.google.com/file/d/1-iQEjNlWMGYC-wC4kN6We_TBbBmeKsmz/view?usp=sharing).

+## Other relative things

+1. The releases code is originally set to train on multi-category here.
+If you would like to train on the single category (Car), please modify the code/experiments/config.yaml.
+Single-category training can lead to higher performance on the Car.

+2. If you need to evaluate the results on the testing set.
+Please modify the train set to the trainval set first.
+And after training, please submit a compressed file of the outputs/data.

+3. The overall code cannot completely remove randomness because we use some functions which do not have reproduced implementation (e.g. ROI align).
+So the performance may have a certain degree of jitter, which is normal for this project.